 You can choose a paid morning or afternoon delivery timeslot when you checkout.

 We’ll text you a 4 hour timeslot on the morning of your delivery.

 We'll give you your driver’s number just in case there are any issues.

-Your driver will even call you when they’re 30 minutes away!
+Your driver will attempt to call you when they're on the way.

 △ The earliest delivery date may vary based on your postcode.

 We want you to get up and running straight away with your new appliance, which is why our expert team will connect your new item and make sure everything is working properly.